Welcome, everybody, to International Compost Awareness Week!!

 WHY should you compost?

-- Composting can save you money by reducing your bin bills!
+- Composting can save you money by reducing your wheelie bin bills!
 Sweet!

-- Composting increases numbers of beneficial organisms in your garden.
+- Composting increases number of beneficial organisms in your garden.

 - Compost spreading helps retain moisture in the soil and can even suppress weeds, plant diseases and pests!

-In the Irish example, wastes should be source segregated meaning recyclables, general waste and organic waste should all be placed in different bins.
+In the Irish example, wastes should be source segregated meaning recyclables, general waste and organic waste should all be placed in different wheelie bin.
 Collectors are obliged to offer organic waste pick-ups and if you have not been offered this service you should make enquiries with your waste services provider as not everything can be composted at home.
-For a quick look at commercial scale composting, check out this here link: Food Waste – how is it recycled
+For a quick look at commercial-scale composting, check out this here link: Food Waste – how is it recycled

 But how does composting work????